Full Disclosure: I earn commissions for purchases made through links in this post.

 See the grill in action doing 24 burgers at once:

 This is a very well designed piece of equipment.
 You will notice though that the grease drain may get clogged.
 I can see this happening to most people, especially if you’re doing some heavy duty griddling with greasy foods.
-Proper leveling is essential and does improve the functioning of the grease trap.

 The grease trough is shallow and the grease drain hole is poorly designed.
 Fortunately with a bit of modding you can fix this.
 You will already find ideas for grease trap modifications for this grill if you search in Google.
 It’s not a deal breaker, just an annoyance and something that the company will hopefully attend to in subsequent models.